President Joe Biden has appointed Dr. Ala Stanford as Regional Director of Health and Human Services

 She has won many local and national awards for her work including the PABJ Community Services Award, the 2021 George H. W. Bush Points of Light Award, and was a 2021 Top 10 CNN Hero.

-Dr. Stanford thanked people on Twitter who congratulated her by saying, “Thank you everyone for the well wishes and support.
-Humbled to serve and represent @hhsreigon3.”
+Dr. Stanford thanked people on Twitter who congratulated her on her new position.

 Thank you everyone for the well wishes and support.
 Humbled to serve and represent @hhsregion3 https://t.co/OW3L9GMLWx— Ala Stanford MD (@alastanford) April 27, 2022